Demographics of Finland: First languages of the foreign population

-As of 2024, 610,148 people, or 10.8%, live in Finland with a first language other than Finnish, Swedish or Sámi.
+As of 2025, 646,392 people, or 11.4%, live in Finland with a first language other than Finnish, Swedish or Sámi.
 More than 150 foreign languages are spoken in Finland.
 However, most of them have only few speakers.
 Historically, Finland has been a bilingual country where only Finnish or Swedish was spoken.
 This is slowly changing as the rate of immigration has increased in last three decades.
 The majority of the Finnish population is able to communicate in English.
 However, the foreign population is expected to study and speak Finnish or Swedish if they want to integrate into Finnish society.

-As of 2024, the most common foreign languages are Russian (1.8%), Estonian (0.9%), Arabic (0.8%), Ukrainian (0.7%), English (0.7%), Somali (0.5%) and Persian (0.4%).
+As of 2025, the most common foreign languages are Russian (1.8%), Estonian (0.9%), Ukrainian (0.8%), Arabic (0.8%), English (0.7%), Somali (0.5%) and Persian (0.4%).
 Approximately 70% of the country's foreign speakers live in Finland's six largest cities.